swagtop/bevy-flake/README.md

 [license]: https://go.microsoft.com/fwlink/?LinkId=2086102

 > [!WARNING]
-> This flake will remain stable until `2026-01-01`, where will be an update
+> This flake will remain stable until `2026-01-01`, where there will be an
-> that may have breaking changes, based on feedback on this initial release.
+> update that may have breaking changes, based on feedback on this initial
-> After that, you can again count on the flake being stable.
+> release.
+After that, you can again count on the flake being stable.

 ## Quick setup